 - MIRACLE VILLAGE.
 From judgment to absolution Sofia Valiente

 NIGHT (S) SCAPES.
-FROM DARKNESS TO LIGHT is a multimedia project that combines photography, music and motion design on a nocturnal journey through some of the most evocative places in Italy, focusing not only on the images but also on the sounds recorded on site and electronically reprocessed.
+FROM DARKNESS TO LIGHT is a multimedia project that combines photography, music and motion design in a nocturnal journey through some of the most evocative places in Italy, focusing not only on images but also on sounds recorded on site and electronically reworked.

-Italy is the country with the greatest artistic and cultural heritage in the world, a primacy also recognized by UNESCO.
-The journey of the three young researchers of Fabrica combines well-known destinations, such as Venice and Naples (looking for the most hidden places among the islands or the catacombs of the III century), others less familiar as the eco-museum of the Cantoni Stone in the Langhe and the city of Matera and Craco.
-Each of us, who has visited these places or not, associates them with images.
+Italy is the country with the largest artistic and cultural heritage in the world, a record also recognized by Unesco.
+The journey of the three young Fabrica researchers unites well-known destinations, such as Venice and Naples (looking for the most hidden places among the islands or the catacombs of the third century), other less familiar ones such as the ecomuseum of Pietra da Cantoni in the Langhe and the city of Matera and Craco.
+Each of us, whether or not we have visited these places, associates them with images.

 Almost impossible to have the sound in mind.
-Yet each of them is populated with noises, whispered or exploded, repeated or unique, cadenced or disordered.
-The nocturnal explorations proposed in multimedia form by these young artists will give the public the opportunity to experience these places, together with the sonic landscapes, on their skin.
+Yet each of them is populated with noises, whispered or exploded, repeated or unique, rhythmic or disordered.
+The nocturnal explorations proposed in multimedia form by these young artists will give the public the opportunity to experience these places, together with the soundscapes, on their own skin.

 Lipadusa.
 FROM SEA TO LAND is a photographic research on the identity of the island of Lampedusa, Lipadusa for its inhabitants.
-Became in spite of itself synonymous with migration, of tragedies at sea, of desperation and misery, Lampedusa presents itself in this exhibition in its most authentic and profound form, that of an island and not that of a sea that has become a cemetery.
+Despite itself becoming synonymous with migration, tragedies at sea, despair and misery, Lampedusa presents itself in this exhibition in its most authentic and profound guise, that of an island and not that of a sea that has become a cemetery.

-Cammalleri, also a migrant (he left for three years with his family from Sicily to Germany), returned to his land after seventeen years to look for his origins.
-Geographically already Africa but politically still Italy, Lampedusa lives a dimension not only isolated but isolated, of confinement or border, of dream and loneliness.
+Cammalleri, also a migrant (who left Sicily for Germany when he was three years old), returned to his homeland after seventeen years to look for his origins.
+Geographically already Africa but politically still Italy, Lampedusa lives not only an island but an isolated dimension, of confinement or border, of dreams and solitude.

-The photographs of Cammalleri portray the flow of the life of fishermen, children and animals of Lampedusa; dreamlike impressions, moments caught in black and white, blurred in the transfiguration of a reality that becomes timeless.
+Cammalleri's photographs portray the life of the fishermen, children and animals of Lampedusa; dream impressions, moments captured in black and white, blurred in the transfiguration of a reality that becomes timeless.

 IRANIAN LIVING ROOM.
-FROM PRIVATE TO PUBLIC It is a choral story created by 15 Iranian photographers, chosen by Fabrica's editor-in-chief Enrico Bossan, who have recounted the Iranian living room with discrete and unconditional eyes, a physical and metaphorical space hidden from the eyes of international media and the local state .
+FROM PRIVATE TO PUBLIC is a choral story created by 15 Iranian photographers, chosen by the director of the Editorial area of Fabrica Enrico Bossan, who told with discreet and unconditional eyes the Iranian living room, a physical and metaphorical space hidden from the gaze of the international media and the local state .

-Accustomed as we are to a guided observation, always controlled by Iran, with Iranian Living Room we can enter people's homes and, therefore, in the belly of the country.
-Religious disparities, differences and cultural similarities, duality in clothing, solitude and conviviality, clandestinity, these and many other situations take shape in the delicate shots of young photographers who tell secret rooms and inaccessible to the judgments of others, where life actually takes place.
+Accustomed as we are to a guided, always controlled observation of Iran, with Iranian Living Room we can enter people's homes and, therefore, into the belly of the country.
+Religious disparities, cultural differences and similarities, duality in clothing, loneliness and conviviality, clandestinity, these and many other situations take shape in the delicate shots of very young photographers who tell secret rooms inaccessible to the judgments of others, where life actually takes place.

 MIRACLE VILLAGE.
-FROM JUDGEMENT TO ABSOLUTION is the winner of the first prize in the "Stories, Portraits" section of the Word Press Photo.
-It is a delicate research on a difficult subject: the life of sex offenders at the end of the sentence.
-In Florida there are laws that prevent people convicted of sexual offenses against children living less than 300 meters from a school, a kindergarten, a park or a playground, a limit that in some cities has been brought up to 750 meters and to which pools, bus stops and libraries have been added.
-Difficult to find places that are not under a bridge, or under a highway overpass.
-Miracle Village is a town founded by a former private detective who became an evangelical pastor who allows sex offenders a "dignified" life.
+FROM JUDGEMENT TO ABSOLUTION is the winning work of the first prize in the “Stories, Portraits” section of the Word Press Photo.
+It is a delicate research on a difficult topic: the life of sex offenders at the end of their sentence.
+Florida has laws that prevent people convicted of sexual offenses against minors from living within 300 meters of a school, kindergarten, park, or playground, a limit that has been raised in some cities. at 750 meters and to which swimming pools, bus stops and libraries have been added.
+It's hard to find places like this that aren't under a bridge, or under a highway overpass.
+Miracle Village is a small town founded by a former private detective who became an evangelical pastor who allows sex offenders to have a "dignified" life.

-It hosts a hundred, different for age, social affiliation and ethnicity, all united by the weight and the consequences of wearing this label.
-For over a year, Sofia Valiente, an American of Argentinian origin, followed the life of the village residents, became friends and shared with them the sense of alienation, loneliness and the difficulties of rehabilitation.
-Miracle Village tells the stories of twelve of these people: it follows the journey from guilt, sin, to atonement through isolation and the mirage of social reintegration.
+It hosts about a hundred, different in age, social belonging and ethnicity, all united by the weight and consequences of carrying this label.
+For over a year, Sofia Valiente, an American of Argentine descent, has followed the lives of the residents of the village, has made friends and shared with them the sense of alienation, loneliness and the difficulties of rehabilitation.
+Miracle Village tells the stories of twelve of these people: it follows their journey from guilt, sin, to atonement through isolation and the mirage of social reintegration.